sveawebpay/php-integration/README.md

 ### 1.2 Specify order
 Continue by adding values for products and other.
 You can add OrderRow, Fee and Discount.
 Chose the right WebPayItem object as parameter.
-You can use the *add-* functions with an WebPayItem object or an array of WebPayItem objects as parameters.
+You can use the add-functions with an WebPayItem object or an array of WebPayItem objects as parameters.

 ```php
 ->addOrderRow(WebPayItem::orderRow()->...)